Tens of thousands of children in Washington suburbs return to in-person school

 By comparison, Montgomery is “moving at a snail’s pace with inappropriately long phasing-in plans that keep children, particularly teenagers who are most at risk for depression and self-harm, home for upwards of six more weeks,” the petition reads.
 “Nearly 50% of MCPS high schoolers will not return until the final week in April.”

-This week, Fairfax — with 186,000 students, the largest district in Virginia — will return about 27,500 third- through sixth-graders and special education students.
+This week, Fairfax — with 186,000 students, the largest district in Virginia — will return about 27,500 third- through sixth-graders and special-education students.
 That will bring its in-person total to more than 84,000 students, representing about 47 percent of the student body.
 The rest will continue to learn virtually.

-Loudoun is returning slightly less than 30,000 students, according to spokesman Wayde Byard, or about 36 percent of its student body.
+Loudoun is returning slightly fewer than 30,000 students, according to spokesman Wayde Byard, or about 36 percent of its student body.

 Arlington is slated to return thousands of seventh-graders, eighth-graders and 10th- through 12th-graders this coming Tuesday and Thursday.
 That school system’s cumulative count of in-person learners will come to about 17,000, said spokesman Frank Bellavia, or 64 percent of enrollees.